Why I Prescribe Iodine for Breast Pain, Ovarian Cysts, and PMDD

 iodine and women's health

-Before taking iodine, it’s crucial to test thyroid antibodies (also called anti-thyroid antibodies or anti-TPO antibodies) because too much iodine, especially potassium iodide, can harm the thyroid or trigger autoimmune thyroid disease (Hashimoto’s thyroid disease).
+Before taking iodine, it’s crucial to screen for thyroid antibodies (also called anti-thyroid antibodies or anti-TPO antibodies) because too much iodine, especially potassium iodide, can harm the thyroid or trigger autoimmune thyroid disease (Hashimoto’s thyroid disease).

-If you test positive for thyroid antibodies (or have already been diagnosed with Hashimoto’s disease), do not take more than 0.3 mg (300 mcg) of iodine.
-This may, unfortunately, not be enough to relieve women’s health symptoms.
-A large dose of iodine is not safe for Hashimoto’s.
-Furthermore, if you develop abnormal thyroid function while taking iodine, please stop iodine and check with your doctor.
+If your blood test is positive for thyroid antibodies (or you have already been diagnosed with Hashimoto’s disease), do not take more than 0.3 mg (300 mcg) of iodine.
+Unfortunately, this may not be enough to relieve women’s health symptoms, but a larger dose is not safe in your case.
+Furthermore, if you develop abnormal thyroid function while taking iodine, stop it immediately and check with your doctor.

-Also, milligram-dose iodine is not safe during pregnancy or breastfeeding.
+Also, note that milligram-dose iodine is not safe during pregnancy or breastfeeding.

-Risk factors for iodine deficiency include perimenopause and a plant-based or vegan diet (because plant foods are low in iodine).
+Iodine deficiency is more common with a plant-based or vegan diet because plant foods are low in iodine.

 Food sources of iodine